jag1g13/pycgtool/docs/file-formats.md

 C5 P2 C5 C6 O6
 O5 P4 O5

-[SOL]
-W P4 OW HW1 HW2
+[DPPC]
+NC3 Q0  1 NC3
+PO4 Qa -1 PO4
+GL1 Na GL1
+GL2 Na GL2
+C1A C1 C1A
+C2A C3 C2A
+C3A C1 C3A
+C4A C1 C4A
+C1B C1 C1B
+C2B C3 C2B
+C3B C1 C3B
+C4B C1 C4B
 ```

-The Martini 3.0 force field has now introduced the use of virtual sites for polycylic compounds or polysaccharides in order to improve numerical stability for highly constrained structures.
+The Martini force field has introduced in version 3 the use of virtual sites for polycylic compounds or polysaccharides in order to improve numerical stability for highly constrained structures.
 Below is an example of how virtual sites can be included in the mapping file for naphthalene (see `/test/data/martini3/naphthalene.map`).
 Similar to the previously described mapping syntax, a virtual site is defined with a prefix of ``@v`` as follows `@v [name] [type] [charge] [constructing beads]`.
 The constructing beads refer to a list of space delimited coarse grained bead names from which the position of the virtual site will be calculated.
-Currently virtual sites can be constructed from either the center of geometry or mass of the constructing sites via the `--virtual_map_center` flag.
+Currently virtual sites can be constructed from either the center of geometry or mass of the constructing sites via the `--virtual-map-center` flag.

 ```
 [ NAPH ]